• Now hiring Guides for Summer season

 • Must obtain First Aid & CPR certifications.

-• This position is for current, active rock climbers who have a real desire to teach rock climbing to beginners in a single-pitch setting.
+• Climbing guides must have at least 12 months of outdoor climbing experience.
+Ability to comfortably lead 5.9 sport climbs outside.
+Preferred to have led a minimum of 50 traditional routes, most of which should at least be 5.6 and on a variety of rock types.
+This position is for current, active rock climbers who have a real desire to teach rock climbing to beginners in a single-pitch setting.
 Certification of Single Pitch Instructor (SPI) from AMGA (or equivalent) is highly preferred.
 Ability to set a variety of sport climbing anchors using quickdraws, cordalettes, and occasional cams.

 • Ability to stay organized and handle multiple roles and responsibilities at once.
 Ability to organize and inspect climbing gear and other outdoor gear for safety.